-Change hist Version: Approval date: Implementation date: Nature of significant revisions: Sept 2016 30.09.16 01.10.16 Routine updating Sept 2017 12.09.17 01.10.17 Reviewed for clarity of language, no structural or policy changes Paragraph added relating to dual complaint/ appeal submissions Clarified that students have 10 working days from the published date of electronic posting of results to submit an R4R and guidance added relating to late R4R submissions Sept 2018 12.09.18 01.10.18 Clarification of responsibilities for informing students of the outcomes of academic appeals where these have been referred back to the School for further consideration and action.
+Change history Version: Approval date: Implementation date: Nature of significant revisions: Sept 2016 30.09.16 01.10.16 Routine updating Sept 2017 12.09.17 01.10.17 Reviewed for clarity of language, no structural or policy changes Paragraph added relating to dual complaint/ appeal submissions Clarified that students have 10 working days Sept 2018 12.09.18 01.10.18 from the published date of electronic posting of results to submit an R4R and guidance added relating to late R4R submissions Clarification of responsibilities for informing · 12.09.16 01.10.18 students of the outcomes of academic appeals where these have been referred back to the School for further consideration and action.
 Sept 2019 11.09.19 01.10.19 Clarification on information sharing between departments.
 Additional paragraph stating that all submissions must be accompanied by supporting evidence.
 Statement added making all staff responsible for potential Safeguarding issues and signposting to relevant services.
 Appendix 2 updated to include financial hardship.
 Also, that evidence submitted to support acute personal/emotional circumstances must confirm the circumstances affected the student at the time of assessment.
 June 2020 01.06.20 01.06.20 Variations due to Coronavirus, including Request for Reassessment process, changes to evidence and reasons for appeal.
 Sept 2020 16.09.20 01.10.20 June 2020 variations removed; however, the June 2020 version will be available on website for the duration of 20/21 academic year.
 Additional paragraph stating that the University may group individual points in R4Rs or complaints when responding.
 Appendix 6 added (as a temporary measure) to address COVID-19.
 Oct 2020 20.10.20 21.10.20 Inclusion of Childcare Issues in Appendix 1.
 Appendix 6 rewritten for clarification of meaning.
-April 2022 29.04.22 29.04.22 Updates to third party representation (see general principles) Oct 2022 Full review and revision of Process resulting in restructuring and minor content changes Dec 2022 Minor content change re NEC name
+April 2022 29.04.22 29.04.22 Updates to third party representation (see general principles) Sept 2022 22.09.22 01.10.22 Full review and revision of Process resulting in restructuring and minor content changes.
+Sept 2023 14.09.23 01.10.23 Minor content changes surrounding evidence submission and deadlines.
+Addition of 1.10 to address freedom of speech.